Who Pays Closing Costs on a Home Mortgage? Be Prepared to Negotiate

 Finding the home of your dreams is hard enough.
-Funding the home of your dreams can be just as a difficult.
-Let’s this be your roadmap to who pays the closing costs for your new mortgage.
+Funding the home of your dreams can be just as difficult.
+Let this be your roadmap to who pays the closing costs for your new mortgage.

 More often you’ll be on the hook for several thousand dollars in closing costs of one form or another.
 Expect to pay these fees every time:

-- Title search or exam fees for checking and filing the necessary paperwork with the government.
+To check and file the necessary paperwork with the government.

-- Title insurance to ensure the lender doesn’t get stuck paying for unfiled paperwork to bring the property into compliance with state, federal, and local laws.
+To ensure the lender doesn’t get stuck paying for unfiled paperwork to bring the property in compliance with state, federal, and local laws.

-- Attorney fees because some states mandate an attorney be present when signing closing documents, and attorneys aren’t free.
+Because some states mandate an attorney to be present when signing closing documents, and attorneys aren’t free.

-- Prepaid interest because if you have a mortgage, you need to pay interest.
-What you’ll pay up front depends on the day of the month in which you close and move in.
+Because if you have a mortgage, you need to pay interest.
+What you’ll pay upfront depends on the day of the month in which you close and move in.
 The later in the month, the less interest you’ll pay upfront.

 Some fees depend on the product you’re using.
 For example, applicants with bad credit may need a mortgage backed by the Federal Housing Authority (FHA), but that product comes with an upfront mortgage insurance commitment equal to roughly 2.25% of the financed amount.
 It also includes a monthly fee.
 Similarly, active duty military and veterans who qualify for a VA loan may have to pay a VA funding fee.
 This may be up to 3.3% of the total loan amount.